Bakers Dozen Social Justice Fund

 • Supporting collaboration and partnerships

-• Building community agency and leadership
+• Building community agency and leadership.

-It provides a vehicle for those living and working in the Inner North to contribute collectively to investing in transformational and
+The Fund provides a vehicle for those living and working in the Inner North to contribute collectively to investing in transformational and

 sustainable change in community capacity and resilience.